yuliangzhong/trainCNN/readme.md

 ## Result

-For 30000 pieces of test data, the prediction performance and MSE error are shown below:
+For 30000 pieces of test data, the prediction performance and Mean Square Error are shown below.
+- Each blue dot is a pair of (predict data, true data);
+- Red line is "y=x";
+- Closer to the read line, better performance.

 ![](https://github.com/yuliangzhong/trainCNN/blob/main/img/result4.png)

-To verify the performance, we test the model in the planning simulator.
-We compare 15 different samples, predicting the new-voxel-to-see and gain of each sample.
-The results go as following:
+To verify the gain prediction, we tested the CNN model in the planning simulator.
+- For each case, we compare 15 different samples;
+- We predict the new-voxel-to-see (red pair) and gain (blue pair) of each sample;
+- The first elements of pairs are true, the second are predicted;
+- The uniform planner chooses the best true gain sample (red arrow);
+- The gain prediction based planner chooses the best predicted gain sample (purple arrow).
+### Result: The gain predictor always give right choices

 - Test1
 ![](https://github.com/yuliangzhong/trainCNN/blob/main/img/test1.png)